 We purchased our additional tokens, and this time, decided to try the “make your own” option.
 We headed back to the cocktail generator computer.
-The cocktails for the “make your own” option are limited, though.
+The “make your own” cocktail list isn’t very extensive, though.
 Instead of 20+ choices, there were maybe a half dozen to pick from.
 Which is fine actually, since you’re probably only going to do this once or twice per visit anyway.

 We printed our recipes and headed to the new “make your own” bar.

 This area used to have an additional genever display.
 They’ve really maximized their space for the better!

 A bartender from the mirror bar (actually, the same one who’d made our cocktails) came over to help us.
 He walked us through each step to make the cocktails we’d both chosen from the cocktail generator.
 He had us slicing up citrus fruit, measuring out liqueurs and teaching us how to properly shake a cocktail shaker.

 It ended up taking way longer to make our own drinks than it did to have the bartenders make them for us!
 We really enjoyed this new element to the House of Bols.
 I think my only suggestion would be to have the bartenders give a few hints/tips along the way about making cocktails in general.
 But once you have their attention at the “make your own” bar, I’m sure they’d be more than happy to answer any cocktail questions you have.